JoveToo/Marlin-Sovol/README.md

 There are no code changes in this repository.
 It just creates Configuration.h and Configuration_adv.h files for the printers mentioned above.

+## Features that require support in Slicer or Octoprint

+- Action Commands.
+RECOMMENDED.
+Install Ocotprint plugins "Action Command Notification Support" and "Action Command Prompt Support".
+This will allow you to start, pauze and stop queued prints in Octoprint from your LCD.
+- ArcWelder support.
+RECOMMENDED.
+This feature enables your printer to print arcs, so they do not have to be passed in through many small gcode commands.
+This will reduce printing artefacts.
+For Cura, install the "Arc Welder" Cura plugin and enable "Arc Welder" and "G90 Influences Extruder" in Special Modes.
+Alternatively, you can install the OctoPrint plugin "ArcWelder".
+- Advanced OK.
+EXPERIMENTAL This also helps preventing stalls in the printer by advanced buffer management.
+However, to make use of this, you need an EXPERIMENTAL plugin to OctoPrint. https://github.com/chendo/BufferBuddy
+- M73 progress.
+RECOMMENDED.
+Install the Octoprint Plugin "M73 Progress Plugin".
+This will display print progress on your LCD when printing from OctoPrint.

 ## Building Marlin 2.0

 To build Marlin 2.0 you'll need [Arduino IDE 1.8.8 or newer](https://www.arduino.cc/en/main/software) or [PlatformIO](http://docs.platformio.org/en/latest/ide.html#platformio-ide).
 Detailed build and install instructions are posted at: